 It’s no surprise that LGBTQ+ individuals and couples want to have children.

-Today, there are more options for LGBTQ+ family building than ever before (reciprocal IVF, adoption, surrogacy, to name a few).
+Today, there are more options for LGBTQ+ family building than ever before.
+Reciprocal IVF, adoption, and surrogacy are just a few of the many options.
 However, stigma and restrictive policies still prevent access to the care needed for LGBTQ+ people to start their family.

 Though we still have work to do, the Stonewall Riots of 1969 sparked monumental changes for the LGBTQ+ community.
 We’re celebrating the 50th anniversary by looking back at the historical moments that have impacted LGBTQ+ family building and each unique path to parenthood.